mendix/docs/content/en/docs/appstore/modules/oidc.md

 * Stores an access token for each end-user that can be used to make API calls on their behalf.
 * Can be configured to use either client_secret_post or client_secret_basic as the client authentication method.
 Both make use of the client-id and client-secret as configured at the IdP.
 * Supports ACR in authorization requests.
 The ACR in OIDC protocol is used to indicate the desired level of assurance or strength of authentication during the authentication process.
-It allows the relying party (your application) to request a specific level of authentication assurance from the identity provider (IdP).
+It allows the relying party (your application) to request a specific level of authentication assurance from the identity provider (IdP) (Version 2.3.0 and above).

 #### 1.2.2 Limitations